On this page

 - Value the family’s contributions to, and role in, each child or young person’s life.

-- Communicate freely and respectfully with families.
+- Communicate openly and respectfully with families.

 - Share insights and perspectives about children or young people.

-- Engage in shared decision-making.
+- Engage in collaboration and shared decision-making where everyone feels valued.

 Communicate openly and build trust with families